-It’s not all Greek to us: When we’re talking about eLearning, the words “pedagogy” and “andragogy” are often thrown around.
+When we’re talking about eLearning, the words “pedagogy” vs “andragogy” are often thrown around.

 Andragogy refers to the methods and approaches used in adult education and is directed towards self-actualization, gaining experience, and problem-solving.

-Pedagogy is an education method in which the learner is dependent on the teacher for guidance, evaluation, and acquisition of knowledge.
+Pedagogy is an education method in which the learner depends on the teacher for guidance, evaluation, and knowledge acquisition.

 What are the differences between Pedagogy and Andragogy?